facebookarchive/fbconsole/README.md

 ### Other Options ###

-There are two other options you can specify.
+There are a few other options you can specify.

 - `SERVER_PORT` controls which port the local server runs on.
 If you modify this, make sure your applications settings on Facebook, specifically "Site